datawire/pib/README.md

 $ tox -e py34  # or py35 if you have Python 3.5
 $ cp dist/pib $HOME/bin  # or some other place in $PATH
 ```

+`pib` will install `minikube` and `kubectl` when it first runs, you don't need to install them yourself.

 TODO: better installation instructions.